NeonCRM allows you to configure several settings that affect how your forms and pages appear to your constituents and the public.

 News Insert Settings

-System Settings > Home/Dashboard > Configure Fields & Sections
+System Settings> System Settings Home> Forms & Web Pages> Standard Forms> Configure Fields & Sections

 - Helps prevent duplicates by prompting constituents to log in before filling out your forms

-- Helps reduce form abandonment by displaying all options on a single page and allowing constituents to continue to their selected form without logging in
+- Helps reduce form abandonment by displaying all options in a single window and allowing constituents to continue to their selected form without logging in

 - Redirects the constituent to the destination form after they log in or reset their password

-You can enable/disable support for Organization Users on your front-end web forms here: System Settings > Home/Dashboard > Forms & Web Pages > Standard Forms > Show/Hide Organization Version of Forms.
+You can enable/disable support for Organization Users on your front-end web forms here: System Settings> System Settings Home> Forms & Web Pages> Standard Forms> Show/Hide Organization Version of Forms.